WebUI Configuration¶

 Authentication and first-run¶

 On new installs, authentication is required by default.
 When you open the WebUI for the first time, you will see a create credentials screen: choose a username and password to secure qBitrr.
-After you set them, you are logged in and local username/password login is enabled.
+First-time credential creation requires a setup token so that someone who can merely reach the WebUI port cannot claim the account before you do.
+Use either the QBITRR_SETUP_TOKEN environment variable value, or the generated WebUI.Token value from config.toml.
+After you set credentials, you are logged in and local username/password login is enabled.
 You can change the password later via Set Password in WebUI settings.

 - First-run flow: Open

-/ui→ create username and password → set password & sign in → use the WebUI. - Existing configs: If your config file was created before this behavior (or does not set
+/ui→ enter a setup token → create username and password → set password & sign in → use the WebUI. - Existing configs: If your config file was created before this behavior (or does not set

 AuthDisabled), the app continues to treat auth as disabled for backward compatibility until you setAuthDisabled = falseor configure a password. - Disable auth: To run without login (e.g. behind your own reverse proxy or in a fully trusted environment), set